-Regional Accreditor (SACSCOC) Complaint Process
+Institution Accreditor (SACSCOC) Complaint Process

 If a student is not satisfied with the outcome of the complaint process, the student may also choose to file a complaint with Barton College’s accrediting agency.
 Students who file a complaint with the accrediting agency should follow the SACSCOC Complaint Procedure.
 The contact information for SACS is: